nicolasarruda/nicolasarruda/README.md

 ## Resume

-I'm currently studying at Fatec Jundiai and working at company Fatec Jr as java back-end programmer developer.
-I like to learnnew subjects as new tools: spring, react, logic and other languages, lambda, structure data, relational and non-relational database, big data design paterns as well.
-These can be showed in my projects, for example, "fatec-empresa-jr-backend", "dscatalog", "project-sds4", "project-sds5", "workshop-spring-boot-mondgodb".
+I’m currently between jobs in back-end Java.
+I worked as a java back-end programmer developer and freelance developer.
+I like to learn new subjects as new tools: spring, react, logic and other languages, lambda, structure data, relational and non-relational databases, big data, and design patterns.
+These can be shown in my projects, for example, “fatec-Empresa-jr-backend”, “dscatalog”, “project-sds4”, “project-sds5”, and “workshop-spring-boot-MongoDB”.

-Also, there are others subject that I learnt: unit automated tests which can be showed in "AutomatedTests" and, as result of this, I'm deeping to learn unit automated tests in controller, services and repositories.
-Also, integration tests, integration tests & web.
+Also, there are other subjects that I learned: unit automated tests on controller, service, and repository, which can be shown in “AutomatedTests” and because of it, I’m keeping to learn integration tests, integration tests & web.

-But, there is one project in my college which does a big impact in society: Marias.
-In this project, I work at java developer in the Android Studio and documentation as well.
-I learn code better in java and do diagram class as well.
-However, the important is I learn that with our codes, we can do the best all of society, because "Marias" is a app to help the law about the women's insurance against domestic violence.
-The project's repository is "AppGm".
+Objective: I am looking for a remote in software development back-end developer Java, Spring, and React.

 ## Skills